lquessenberry/ECB-Digital-Marketing-Development/PITCHME.md

 - Online Retail Sales (New Territory)
 - Online Membership and Remarketing Opportunities
 - Branding and Legitimacy via Branded Apps
+- Visualizers for Top of Funnel Acquisition

+---

+### App Used as Another Funnel

+- Drip emails
+- Inbound CTA's
+- Sign Up For Accounts

 ---